4-H COLLEGE SCHOLARSHIPS

-Former state advanced 4-H Record Book winners who attend National 4-H Congress will be eligible to apply for Category B scholarships (pending funding) the year they are a graduating high school senior.
-Those applying for a 4-H Record Book Scholarship should only submit a scholarship application.
+Former state advanced 4-H Record Book winners who attend National 4-H Congress will be eligible to claim a record book scholarship (pending funding) the year they are a graduating high school senior.
+Those claiming a 4-H Record Book Scholarship should only submit a scholarship invoice request form.
 A 4-H Record Book is not necessary.
-4-H members that are named a state 4-H Record Book winner their senior year in high school or who are already in college will be eligible to apply for Category B scholarships the year following their senior year in high school, or following the year they are named a winner.
+4-H members that are named a state 4-H Record Book winner their senior year in high school or who are already in college will be eligible to claim their record book scholarship the year following their senior year in high school, or following the year they are named a winner.
 High school seniors must have made application and be accepted into the college or institution of higher learning of their choice by the scholarship due date.

 Governor's Award Scholarship